jbh/loopback-connector-db2ibmi/README.md

 - [Queries](http://loopback.io/doc/en/lb2/Querying-data.html) with fields.
 - Change stream
 - Library list and multi-schema support would be nice to have.
 Right now a datasource has to be setup for each schema.
-- Needs code clean up and tests.
-This is very much pre-alpha right now.
+- **Needs code clean up and tests.
+This is very much pre-alpha right now.**
-- I'm not sure what the HEAD request is for, and it currently does not work.
+- HEAD request is currently not working.
 - Entity put & replace requests are broken.